Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

     version in their name), and also has a `list-packages` script.
 These scripts should work in the same way as those in the CSC local software stacks as documented in the [CSC PyTorch documentation](https://docs.csc.fi/apps/jax/) and the [CSC machine learning guide](https://docs.csc.fi/support/tutorials/ml-guide/).

+From the 2025 container versions onwards installed after the end of July 2025, EasyBuild will also activate the Python virtual environment `jax`.
+Inside the container, the virtual environment is available in `/user-software/venv` while outside the container the files can be found in `$CONTAINERROOT/user-software/venv` (if this directory has not been removed after creating a SquashFS file from it for better file system performance).
+You can also use the `/user-software` subdirectory in the container to install other software through other methods.

+### Initialising the Conda environment in the pre-2025 containers

 The container uses a miniconda environment in which Python and its packages are installed.
 Before the 2025 containers, that environment needs to be activated in the container when running, which can be done